 Affordable Studying & Living Costs

 It has been observed that the incurred costs to study in Canada are relatively affordable than opting for the US or the UK.
-Without compromising with the quality of education in any way, the country avails a varied range of financial aid schemes and scholarships to help foreign students find the right funding for their studies here.
 Further, to make it more simplified, the Council of Ministers of Education (CMEC) has also curated an online tool where prospective aspirants can estimate the tuition costs as well as living expenses as per their chosen academic institutions.

-One of the significant factors that have made this destination a popular option with many foreign students aspiring to study in Canada is that it is amongst the top 10 peaceful countries in the world as per the Global Peace Index 2019.
-Each of the university campuses around the country has a special body to ensure the safety of local as well as foreign students and many provide their own safety apps.
-Further, the government exhibits utmost concern from health to security, every measure is taken into consideration to make the students feel safe while pursuing their education in the country.
+One of the significant factors that have made this destination a popular option with many international students aspiring to study in Canada is that it is amongst the top 10 safest countries in the world as per the Global Peace Index 2019.
+Each of the university campuses around the country has a special body to ensure the safety of local as well as international students, and many provide their own safety apps.

 To begin with the admission process, one needs to follow certain step-by-step procedure to ensure that you don’t miss anything while sending your application.
 The following pointers elaborate upon the major steps you should keep in mind while planning to study in Canada.